-Role of the Title IX Coordinator and Co-coordinator
+Role of the Title IX Coordinator

-The Title IX Coordinator and Co-coordinator are charged with coordinating the College response to reports of misconduct under this procedure.
-The Title IX Coordinator and Co-coordinator do not serve as advocates for either the complainant or the respondent.
-The Title IX Coordinator and Co-coordinator will explain to both parties the informal and formal processes outlined below and the provisions for confidentiality.
-Where appropriate, the Title IX Coordinator and Co-coordinator will provide to both parties information on options for obtaining advocacy, medical and counseling services, and making criminal reports, and will assist with providing information on other resources.
-The Title IX Coordinator and Co-coordinator will coordinate with other campus officials to take appropriate interim actions such as no contact orders, academic accommodations, and work assignments.
+The Title IX Coordinator are charged with coordinating the College response to reports of misconduct under this procedure.
+The Title IX Coordinator does not serve as advocates for either the complainant or the respondent.
+The Title IX Coordinator will explain to both parties the informal and formal processes outlined below and the provisions for confidentiality.
+Where appropriate, the Title IX Coordinator will provide to both parties information on options for obtaining advocacy, medical and counseling services, and making criminal reports, and will assist with providing information on other resources.
+The Title IX Coordinator will coordinate with other campus officials to take appropriate interim actions such as no contact orders, academic accommodations, and work assignments.